Dynamic behavior for a gradient algorithm with energy and momentum: Energy-adaptive gradient algorithms

-This is indeed the PL condition.
-In fact, using over-parameterization and random initialization, \cite{DZ19} has proved that for a two-layer neural network with rectified linear unit (ReLU) activation, the smallest eigenvalue of $H$ is indeed strictly positive and it plays an essential role in deriving the linear convergence rate of gradient descent in \cite{DZ19}.
-A similar convergence result for implicit networks is also obtained in \cite{GL22}.
+This condition aligns with the PL condition.
+Notably, using over-parameterization and random initialization, \cite{DZ19} has proved that for a two-layer neural network with rectified linear unit (ReLU) activation, the smallest eigenvalue of $H$ is indeed strictly positive.
+This eigenvalue proves to be crucial in deriving the linear convergence rate of gradient descent, as illustrated in \cite{DZ19}.
+A similar convergence result for implicit networks is also derived in \cite{GL22}.